How Depressing is Your Food? And You?

 Here comes the food part.

 I write a lot about food.
 That adage that “we are what we eat” is pretty darn accurate.
 Not that you look like a flank steak or a bowl of porridge, but your body — that bag of biochemistry — is built by the nutrient stuff of what you eat.
-And since our body chemistry directly effects our emotional state of being, the “You” of you is substantially impacted by what you eat.
+And since here, the “You” of you is substantially impacted by what you eat.

 The number one food category that’s depression-enhancing?
 Junk Food.
 Those who regularly eat high-fat foods, processed meals, desserts and sweets are almost 60% more likely to suffer depression than those who choose fruit, vegetables and fish, says this article summarizing the findings of a study in the British Journal of Psychiatry.
 (And here’s a good one, too.)